SimMarkt/PLC_Meth/README.md

 # Navigate to the project directory
 cd PLC_Meth

-# Copy the paste the source code to the folder of your PLC software project
+# Copy the source code to your PLC software project folder
 cp -r src/* /path/to/your/plc/project/folder/
 ```

-PLC systems different from the ones by B&R Industrial Automation GmbH may need adjustments in the source code.
+If you are using a PLC system other than those from B&R Industrial Automation GmbH, modifications to the source code
+may be required.
-Additionally, the variables need to be connected with the hardware modules in the I/O block.
+Additionally, variables must be mapped to the appropriate hardware modules in the I/O block.

 ## License